gecko0307/dagon/doc/Camera.md

 ## Screen-Aligned Orthographic View

 Used when `RenderView.projection = OrthoScreen`.
-In this mode, the orthographic projection is built in such way that 1 scene unit corresponds to 1 logical pixel on the screen.
+In this mode, the orthographic projection is built in such way that 1 scene unit corresponds to 1 pixel on the screen.
 It is used for 2D graphics, HUD and GUI overlays.